Karel Albert

-Biography
+Early life and education

 Albert was born in Antwerp and studied initially at the Royal Conservatoire Antwerp, and later with Marinus de Jong.

+Career

 From 1924 to 1933 he worked as musical adviser and conductor of the Vlaamsche Volkstooneel, later becoming an assistant director at the Flemish section of the Belgian National Broadcasting Service (NIR), Brussels, a post he held until his retirement in 1961.

-After this year he worked as a music critic for the weekly paper Het toneel, and focused his attention on composition.
+After 1961 he worked as a music critic for the weekly paper Het toneel, and focused his attention on composition.
 He was best known for the stage music he composed for the Vlaams Volkstoneel and the Théâtre du Marais in Brussels.

+Death

 He died in Liedekerke in 1987.

 Style

 Albert's earlier music, much of which was written under the pseudonym "K. Victors", was close to the expressionist style of Arnold Schoenberg, though Albert preferred the term "constructivist", referring to his work as "music that strived to be pure music, lines that represent nothing more or less than a plastic value".
 These "constructions", meant to realise a "community art", began to appear as early as 1922, though most characteristically they belong to the period from 1926 to 1937.
 During the early 1940s he gradually evolved toward a more traditional, neoclassical style.
 The last phase of his composition was marked by a turn to atonality and serialism.

 Albert first began to explore twelve-tone technique in the second movement of his Quintet for flute, oboe, and string trio (1954), and intensified this tendency in the Theme and Variations for piano (1955), Third Sonata for piano (1956), and Bloeiende lotus (1956), finally forming a complete work on a twelve-tone row with the orchestral work De nacht (1956), followed by the Suite for orchestra (1958) and a succession of chamber music pieces and songs.